oescoba2/Vol4FallProj/Henry_workspace/2nd_draft_analysis.md

 Our full model succesfully kills cancer after the last treatment, but the immune system component of the model remains a weak point.
 The immune system model on its own performs poorly in the long term.
 It experiences discontinuities and negative cell populations after only 30 days.
-Initial conditions also highly affect results of the immune model.
+Initial conditions also highly affect the results of the immune model.
-When we include the immune system in our full model, we mitigate a lot of negative consequences by inhibiting immune cells with chemotherapy.
+When we integrate the immune system into our full model, we mitigate a lot of negative consequences by inhibiting immune cells with chemotherapy.
 However, our immune system equations still contribute to our model's sensitivity to inital conditions.
 The sensitivity of our immune equations also casts doubt on whether our model accurately predicts the death of cancer cells after chemotherapy.